Household & Industrial Product Lawyers in St. Louis

 Companies that sell products to the general public are usually liable for any damages those products cause.
 This rule, called “strict liability” for product defects, is intended to make companies ensure their products are safe.
 People who are injured by defective products do not generally have to prove that somebody was negligent or pinpoint exactly what component caused the injury in question.
 It is really just a matter of proving that the product caused the injury, though that is not always so easy.
 In Missouri, this rule is laid out in Statutes Section 537.760, which is not much different than the law in the rest of the country.
 Product liability can be caused by (1) design defects, (2) manufacturing defects, or (3) failing to warn of hazards.

-Christopher R. Dixon and the Dixon Injury Firm specialize in product liability cases and additional personal and workplace accidents.
+Christopher R. Dixon and The Dixon Injury Firm focuses on product liability cases and additional personal and workplace accidents.
 Recognized by the National Trial Lawyers Association as a Top 100 Trial Lawyer, Chris understands how difficult these cases are for victims.
-To help lower financial stress, Dixon Injury Firm make it easier by offering a contingency payment system.
+To help lower financial stress, our St. Louis household product attorneys make it easier by offering a contingency payment system.
 This enables you to pay fees only if the case is won.
-Dixon Injury Firm’s legal services are free until then.
+Our legal services are free until then.

 These are just a few ideas to help you think about how you could be compensated for an injury that you have suffered from household / industrial products.
 We are willing to provide any injury victim with a free, no-obligation consultation where we review the situation and let you know if we think there may be someone liable for your injuries.
 If we mutually agree it makes sense, we would represent you in the case at no out-of-pocket charge.